Clinton-Davis/focus_fitness/README.md

 - Changes Dymamicaly
 This changes depending on the membership status of the user.
-If the user is not logged in it shows the basic menu with signup/Login and shopping cart
+If the user is not logged in it shows the basic menu with 'Sign up/Login' and shopping cart
 ![admin_no_user](media/wireframes/admin_no_user.png)
-If the user is login but not a Pro member the menu extends to include there Dashboard, Programs, Logout.

 - Username and Admin Login

-  The Top right is now the users Username and a user icon.
+  When the use is logged in the top right is now the users 'Username' and a user icon.
   If the user is a ‘Staff’ member a link to the admin ear is shown.
+  The basic menu extends to include Programs and dashboard and logout tabs.
   ![admin_nav](media/wireframes/admin_nav.png)

 #### Footer

 - Footer Navigation Changes Dymamicaly.
-The footer is dynamic and changes if the user is logging in or not.
-If not the menu button say login, *Blog*, *Shop*, *Sign up*, If the user is logged in the menu changes to:
+The footer is dynamic and changes if the user is loged in or out.
+If logged out, the menu button say *login*, *Blog*, *Shop*, *Sign up*, If the user is logged in the menu changes to:
 *Subscribes*, *Blog*, *Shop*, *Logout*.
 And if the user is a Pro member, *Subscribes* changes to *Programs*.
 - Newsletter: